-Although HSR project spending would increase economic activity in the region, a portion of the impacts reported in this analysis may not be entirely net new.
+Although HSR project spending would increase economic activity in the region, a portion of the impacts reported in this analysis may not be entirely new on a net basis.
 For example, it is plausible that the State of California would have spent a portion of its HSR budget on other projects elsewhere in the state if the HSR project did not occur.
 These potential effects are not captured in this analysis.